haophan1996/voz-reactnative/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

-To run your project, navigate to the directory and run one of the following npm commands.

-- cd vozvn
-- npm run android
-- npm run ios # you need to use macOS to build the iOS project - use the Expo app if you need to do iOS development without a Mac
-- npm run web
-(node:19052) ExperimentalWarning: The Fetch API is an experimental feature.
-This feature could change at any time (Use `node --trace-warnings ...` to show where the warning was created)